WhitetailAni/age-gap-t4t-yuri/README.md

 # age gap t4t yuri
-the balatro mod created by lana and zoe. if you don't know who those people are, then you won't really understand this mod.
+the balatro mod created by lana and zoe. if you don't know who those people are, then this mod isn't for you honestly. go somewhere else

 it's not finished. it's not going to be finished, either. everything is going to remain exactly as it is - no bugfixes, no placeholder texture replacements, nothing.